-Creamy, dreamy, smooth mashed potatoes; subtly enhanced with a hint of garlic, these will become your go to mashed potatoes.
+Dreamy, creamy roasted garlic mashed potatoes; subtly enhanced with the flavorful elegance of roasted garlic, these will become your go-to mashed potatoes.

-They are spectacular all by themselves or with your holiday dinner dripping in silky gravy.
-Enjoy!
+They are spectacular all by themselves or with your holiday dinner, dripping in silky gravy.

-Fill a large stock pot full of cold water, about ⅔ of the way full.
+Fill a full of cold water, about ⅔ of the way full.
 Cut the potatoes into similar sized pieces, roughly into thirds and then again in quarters.
 Toss them in the water.

 Slice ½ an onion and toss in the water along with the potatoes.